tejada7/Java-Certification/OCP_Java21.md

 ### Acceptable case values
 All the case values must be compile-time constants, meaning that they cannot even be effectively final variables.

+ℹ️ The value surrounded by the switch itself does not need to be effectively final.

 ```java
 int a = 1;